 Such as credit cards and a store credit shopping spree that you will be paying on for years when those goods are useless and long gone proving no useful means for you.

 Car loans, best not to get, only use cash and not have a loan.
 If you must and if you can afford it, get a reliable car that is three or four years old, after ½ the value is deprecated.
 Then you will save tens of thousands of dollars.
-Do not get a brand new car, it is bad stewardship, unless you need it for work and will have it for more than ten years.
+Do not get a brand new car, it is poor stewardship, unless you need it for work and will have it for more than ten years.
 It is way better to buy a good used car (like a Honda, Toyota, Subaru or Ford, not a Chrysler or Fiat because of bad reliability or European, too much in maintenance), than new.
 Never lease unless your company gets a tax credit and pays for it.
-The math on a lease is never better than purchase.
-Can’t afford a three year old car?
+The math on a lease is never better than a purchase.
+Can’t afford a three-year-old car?
 Any 4 cl Honda or Toyota that is well maintained, 94-07 is a best bet.

 Big Tip Credit cards.
 Do not get them!